Carnival in Barranquilla

 Home 9 Category: Travel Guide Barranquilla

 The carnival in Barranquilla is the second largest carnival in the world.
 Rio de Janeiro may host the largest carnival, but in Barranquilla it is also a mega event.
 The streets are transformed into a huge street party for locals and tourists, with live bands, parades and traditional Colombian music and dance (Cumbia, Merengue, Mapalé, Salsa, among others).
-It revolves around carnival for 4 days, many businesses are closed and most of the rest of life is at a standstill.
-With the pre-carnival events There, the carnival lasts an entire month, from January 13 to February 13.
+The city revolves around carnival for 4 days and many businesses are closed .
+With the pre-carnival events included, the carnival lasts an entire month.
 In 2003, the carnival of Barranquilla became recognized by UNESCO as a World Cultural Heritage Site.

 Quien lo vive, es quien lo goza; is the slogan of the Carnival of Barranquilla or: Live it and enjoy it……and enjoy it the Barranquilleros can enjoy it like the best!